awslabs/sagemaker-battlesnake-ai/Documentation/DeployTheAIEndpoint.md

 ## Clean up environment

-To clean up the environment, go to AWS CloudFormation within the AWS console, select your BattlesnakeEnvironment stack, and click 'delete'.
+To clean up the environment, go to AWS CloudFormation within the AWS console, select your sagemaker-soln-bs stack, and click 'delete'.

 __WARNING : Deleting your stack will erase the Battlesnake environment data, and any code changes.__ Make sure that you have saved your work before doing this!
 One way to do that is to [setup source control](SetupSourceControl.md)